16 Types of Toilet Seats to Provide Perfect Comfort

 Wooden toilet seats are also available in a wide range of finishes from dull to matte to high gloss.
 Also, the wooden seat’s lifespan depends on the kind of wood you choose and processing quality.

 Another drawback of natural wood is that it can get damaged easily and it can warp or crack in a humid environment.
+If you get an enamel or veneer seat, though, there's not much difference between a plastic or wood toilet seat other than weight, and many wooden seats have hollowed interiors to help with that.

 MDF Wood Toilet Seat